 Place a bed of greens on serving platter.
 Add pieces of prosciutto and top with grapes, cheese, and pistachios.

-Lightly dress salad with vinaigrette when ready to serve.
+Lightly dress salad with vinaigrette when ready to serve, and save remaining dressing for later use.

 To roast grapes: